-At the end of the essay, Baldwin explicitly rejects Mohammed’s doctrine of hatred.
+At the end of the essay, Baldwin explicitly rejects Muhammad’s doctrine of hatred.
 Instead, he asks that sane people, both black and white, band together in an attempt to staunch the cycle of vengeance and hatred he sees forming: “If we—and now I mean the relatively conscious whites and the relatively conscious blacks, who must, like lovers, insist on, or create, the consciousness of the others—do not falter in our duty now, we may be able, handful that we are, to end the racial nightmare, and achieve our country, and change the history of the world.”
 It is a sentiment not unfitting of Barack Obama—although on the campaign trail Obama would speak of the divisiveness of partisanship rather than race.
 And here is where the question arises: How far have we come?
 How far do we need to go?
 The Fire Next Time speaks eloquently of America’s systematic and structural failure to address its racial injustices in the 1960s.
 Baldwin understands how it breeds bitterness, ruins lives, and makes people—both white and black—small, petty, and hateful.

-Certainly, we’ve come a long way since the 1960s; Barack Obama’s election as President is an astounding achievement.
+Certainly, we’ve come a long way since the 1960s; Barack Obama’s election as president is an astounding achievement.
 But can we say we’ve now transcended our “racial nightmare”?
 Clearly, all our nation’s racial problems didn’t vanish overnight.
 But maybe—just maybe—it’s now merely a matter of how soon various barriers will fall.
 Meanwhile, it’s important to note that the type of injustice Baldwin brings to light exists on more than a racial plane; he documents the seeds and emotions behind jingoism, classism, xenophobia, and demagoguery, as well as racism, and he makes clear the deep resentments they breed within both perpetrators and victims.
 Throughout it all, his compassion is boundless—even as he condemns most, he preaches a doctrine of love and resistance.
 His care, his insight, and his ability to empathize with all sides of the issue are unequivocally relevant today.
 He is a timeless writer.
 For that he should be honored and read—in any era.